-Although freight tonnage is increasing and the economy is showing some increases, the number of freight related businesses in Missouri continues to decline.
-This trend is consistent with Tennessee who also posted a loss.
-However, the remaining businesses are beginning to hire more employees in both states.
-Missouri gained 2.13 percent in jobs from July 2010 to July 2011.
-During the same time frame, Tennessee had 4.8 percent gain in jobs.
+Missouri freight tonnage held steady in 2010 and 2011, however, the number of freight-related businesses continues to decline.
+The remaining businesses are beginning to hire more employees, and Missouri posted 2.5 percent gain in jobs since July 2011.
+Tennessee had 5.8 percent gain in jobs and held steady in businesses.
+Missouri is trending closely with the national averages on gains and losses of jobs.
 Over the last two years, Tennessee has experienced quicker economic recovery than the nation in both number of freight related jobs and number of freight related businesses.